PaulVes92/SmidigProsjektGruppe30/README.md

 ### `yarn start`

 Runs the app in *insane* mode.
 You don't want to do that.
 Ever.<br />
-But if you do it, head to [http://localhost:3000](http://localhost:3000) to view it in your dumb ass brain.
+But if you do it, head to [http://localhost:3000](http://localhost:3000) to view it with your dumb ass brain.

 The page will self-destruct if you make edits.<br />
-Also, you will see any lint errors in the horizon if you look close enough.
+Also, you WILL see lint errors in the program if you look close enough.

 ### `yarn test`